arifbinazhar/Structure-based-learning/README.md

 ## Encoding Format

-The encoded output is a dictionary of NumPy arrays — directly consumable by PyTorch Geometric, DGL, or any GNN framework:
+The encoded output is a dictionary of NumPy arrays that is directly consumable by PyTorch Geometric, DGL, or any GNN framework:

 ```python
 {